My research is mainly in applied probability and analysis. See below for more detailed descriptions of some previous and current projects.

 My most recent work, with Peter Kramer (RPI) and John Fricks (ASU), estimates effective behavior from multiple motors attached to a single cargo.
 Effective behavior can mean things such as expected run time before detachment, as well as average velocity and diffusivity assuming arbitrarily long run lengths.
 For our model, we coarse grain stepping behavior of the microtubule heads, and model motor and cargo behavior along the microtubule as a system of stochastic differential equations (SDEs).

 As mentioned before, motors can be in either attached or detached states.
 For each possible detachment state, we have a different set of nonlinear SDEs to work with.
 To complicate matters further, the transition rates between detachment states depend on relative positions of cargo and motors, and are modeled by Cox processes, or Poisson processes with random rate functions.
-Our goal is to find explicit expressions of long term statistics for such a system, but a this point things see quite hairy!
+Our goal is to find explicit expressions of long term statistics for such a system, but a this point things can get quite complicated!

 To approximate the complicated behavior describe with a simpler system, we use multiscale averaging.
 We can find “fast” and “slow variables through nondimensionalization, by a simulation by Euler-Maruyama discretization is also illuminating.
 Here’s a figure which shows behavior for two kinesin motors attached to a cargo at an attachment and detachment event:

-For aboves figure, we map time against position of motors and cargo along a microtubule.
+For each figure, we map time against position of motors or cargo along a microtubule.
 Top two figures: positions before and after a transition from two to one attached motors (detachment event).
 Bottom figures: positions before and after transition from one to two motors (attachment event).

 Comparing the relative frequency of oscillations between variables, unattached motors are the fastest, attached motors are the slowest, and cargo oscillations lie somewhere in between.
 This separation of scales gives us license to perform averaging arguments, which estimate behavior of fast variables as constant coefficient SDEs.
 We can perform similar arguments with attachment and detachment rates to produce a Markov chain approximation to motor behavior.
 At this point, we appeal to renewal theory arguments to obtain law of large numbers and central limit theorem type approximations for effective behavior of ensemble positions.